 To reduce consumption of tobacco products and to lessen tobacco-related disease in Ontario.
 The Smoke-Free Ontario strategy is the most comprehensive tobacco-control strategy Ontario has ever had, and it is among the toughest and most far-reaching tobacco-control strategies in North America.

-Smoking is not allowed in enclosed places where people are employed, or to which the public has access, such as:
+The smoking of tobacco or cannabis and vaping anything is not allowed in enclosed places where people are employed, or to which the public has access, such as:

 - Offices and buildings